 But how much of that is actually having a real impact on what we see onscreen?
 Are we truly progressing towards a world where body diversity is a given, rather than an overly conspicuous plot point?

 Let's start with film.
-In a study done exclusively for Refinery29 that analyzed 100 top films of 2016, Dr. Stacy L. Smith and the Media, Diversity & Social Change Initiative at USC Annenberg found that female characters were three times as likely to be thin as their male counterparts.
+In a study done exclusively for Refinery29 that analysed 100 top films of 2016, Dr. Stacy L. Smith and the Media, Diversity & Social Change Initiative at USC Annenberg found that female characters were three times as likely to be thin as their male counterparts.
 When accounting for age, they found that 54.8% of 13 to 20 year olds on screen were thin, as opposed to 42.4% of 21 to 39 year olds and 18.6% of 40 to 64 year olds.
 That means that over half of the teenaged girls we're being shown on screen are "thin or extremely thin."

 This has serious real-world consequences.
 In 2012, a study published in PLos One found that women who were shown images of other women of varying sizes quickly became more comfortable with different body types.
 It stands to reason, then, that the more body diversity we have access to on our screens and in the media in general, the faster we will accept ourselves and those around us.

 Reflecting another slow-moving Hollywood push towards more gender diversity, 34 of those 100 films featured female leads or co-leads.
-But again, when analyzed through the lens of body diversity, the outlook is bleak.
+But again, when analysed through the lens of body diversity, the outlook is bleak.
 Of the 33 characters considered to have "human" bodies, only four (4!) were roughly a size 14 or greater, including one female role played by a male actor in a body suit, and another for which a thin actress used prosthetics to appear bigger (the Initiative declined to directly identify which films these were).

-These numbers, while dismal, aren't surprising to Cristina Escobar, director of communications at The Representation Project, an organization which uses film and media as a way to make structural societal changes and break down stereotypes.
+These numbers, while dismal, aren't surprising to Cristina Escobar, director of communications at The Representation Project, an organisation which uses film and media as a way to make structural societal changes and break down stereotypes.

 "Hollywood is not very old, but it has over its history really valued thinness, and shown the same types of bodies over and over again," she told Refinery29 on a recent phone call.